Chatbots are exploding. They are quickly becoming the preferred way for users to interact with companies and brands.

-Chatbots are replacing mobile apps as the key growth area for developers.
+This has huge implications for developers.
+Chatbots have replaced mobile apps as the key growth area for developers.

 If you want to target your skills squarely on the next exciting growth area, now is the time to go all in on learning how to develop great chatbots.